 At least one study has concluded that punitive approaches may have the opposite of the intended effect, specifically when dealing with therapy appointments.

-If a small disincentive or punishment is associated with missing or cancelling an appointment, then the patient may come to see this as permission to do so.
+If a small disincentive or punishment is associated with missing or canceling an appointment, then the patient may come to see this as permission to do so.
 As long as they are willing to accept the repercussions, they are free to choose not to attend.

-This indicates that these type of disincentives may not help solve issues with missed appointments and instead could serve to exacerbate them.
+This indicates that these types of disincentives may not help solve issues with missed appointments and instead could serve to exacerbate them.
 It may be more appropriate to rely on positive reinforcement via SMS or even loyalty rewards rather than punitive actions.

 5. Motivational issues